lhoursquentin/clash/README.md

 # Clash
-Shell oriented-object programming
+Portable shell oriented-object programming

 # What
-Define classes and instanciate objects in shell (dash/bash/zsh compatible) with the usual shell functions syntax.
+Define classes and instanciate objects in shell with the usual shell functions syntax.

+Compatible with most Bourne like shells, including:

+- dash
+- bash
+- ksh
+- zsh
+- busybox shell (ash with bash compatibility)

 ## Features